akeneo/pim-community-dev/README.md

 # Akeneo PIM Development Repository
-Welcome to Akeneo PIM Product.
+Welcome to Akeneo PIM Product. test perf plan

 This repository is used to develop the Akeneo PIM product.